 What to take with you to Georgia in Winter

-- Definitely warm clothing: Georgian can get quite cold in the winter, so it's important to pack warm clothes such as coats, hats, gloves, and scarves.
-Layering is also a good idea to stay warm in fluctuating temperatures.
+- Definitely warm clothing: Georgians can get quite cold in the winter, so it's important to pack warm clothes such as coats, hats, gloves, and scarves.
+Layering is also a good idea for staying warm in fluctuating temperatures.

 - Comfortable shoes: Georgia is a country with lots of hills, stairs, and uneven surfaces, so comfortable shoes are a must.
 Make sure to pack sturdy, waterproof shoes that will keep your feet warm and dry in the winter weather.